insquared/dragonfire-maps/README.md

-About
-Map content module from Dragonfire Creations on Patreon.
+Compendium pacl module from Dragonfire Creations on Patreon.
 These maps come with walls, lights, variants and more!

 If you like these maps, make sure to support me on patreon, to get access to the premium maps!